History of Bill Murray in Timeline

 2016: Awarded the Mark Twain Prize for American Humor

-In 2016, Bill Murray was awarded the Mark Twain Prize for American Humor by the Kennedy Center.
+In 2016, Bill Murray was awarded the Mark Twain Prize for American Humor by the Kennedy Center, recognizing his iconic status in American popular culture.

-In 2016, the BBC included the film Moonrise Kingdom in its list of greatest films of the twenty-first century.
+In 2016, the BBC included the movie *Moonrise Kingdom* in its list of the greatest films of the twenty-first century.

 2016: Launch of William Murray Golf apparel brand

-On his birthday in 2016, Bill Murray, along with his brother Joel, launched an apparel brand called William Murray Golf.
+On his birthday in 2016, Bill Murray and his brother Joel launched an apparel brand called William Murray Golf.

 In 2017, Bill Murray and fellow actor Martin Sheen were inducted into the Irish-American Hall of Fame.